1099 vs W-2 Workers: 5 Key Areas of Difference

 - Contractors aren’t as likely to receive consistent pay—you can pay them via monthly invoices or on a per-project basis.

-- Employees may be either salaried or hourly and full-time or part-time with a consistent schedule (generally paid biweekly, semimonthly, or weekly).
-Benefits, like health insurance, flexible spending accounts, 401(k), and so forth are reserved for employees.
+- Employees may be either salaried or hourly and full time or part time with a consistent schedule (generally paid weekly, every other week, twice monthly, or less commonly, monthly).
+Certain types of benefits, like health insurance, flexible spending accounts, 401(k), and so forth are reserved for employees.

 Questions to Ask When Classifying Workers